Speaking Graves - Glenn Conjurske

 My flesh shall slumber in the ground

-Till the last trumpet’ joyfull sound,
+Till the last trumpet’s joyful sound,

 ending with a comma, just as I have given it.
-Upon her stone we read,
+Upon her stone, we read:

 Then burst the chains with sweet surprise